12. Social HomeBuy

 - Social HomeBuy applicants who could be subject to an application for a Right to Acquire/Right to Buy ‘suspension order’ during their Social HomeBuy claim and sales process

-- Social HomeBuy applicants who don’t currently have the Right to Acquire/Right to Buy but are in the process of meeting the five year tenancy qualification period and could not be the subject of a ‘suspension order’ until they qualify for Right to Buy/Right to Acquire but where Registered Providers (ex RSL or local authority) may wish to apply a ‘suspension status’
+- Social HomeBuy applicants who don’t currently have the Right to Acquire/Right to Buy but are in the process of meeting the five-year tenancy qualification period and could not be the subject of a ‘suspension order’ until they qualify for Right to Buy/Right to Acquire but where Registered Providers may wish to apply a ‘suspension status’ or

-- Social HomeBuy applicants who don’t have the Right to Acquire/Right to Buy and will therefore never be the subject of a ‘suspension order’ but where Registered Providers (ex RSL or local authority) may wish to apply a ‘suspension status’
+- Social HomeBuy applicants who don’t have the Right to Acquire/Right to Buy and will therefore never be the subject of a ‘suspension order’ but where Registered Providers may wish to apply a ‘suspension status’

-4.4.3 As advised in above in section 4.4.2 where a Right to Acquire/Right to Buy ‘suspension order’ already exists Registered Providers (ex RSL or local authority) should apply a ‘suspension status’ in respect of Social HomeBuy applications.
-Where Registered Providers (ex RSLs or local authority) are in the process of applying for a Right to Acquire/Right to Buy ‘suspension order’ they should simultaneously consider applying a ‘suspension status’ to any Social HomeBuy applications.
+4.4.3 As advised in above in section 4.4.2 where a Right to Acquire/Right to Buy ‘suspension order’ already exists Registered Providers should apply a ‘suspension status’ in respect of Social HomeBuy applications.
+Where Registered Providers are in the process of applying for a Right to Acquire/Right to Buy ‘suspension order’ they should simultaneously consider applying a ‘suspension status’ to any Social HomeBuy applications.

 4.4.4 In cases of doubt providers should initially approach their operating area for further guidance.

 5.1.1 Not all properties owned by Registered Providers are subject to Social HomeBuy.
 Eligible, excluded and exempt properties are set out below.